zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

     <img src="img/adw-loading-navigate-sql-dev.png" width=250>

 5. Enter your database admin username from the previous exercise and login to your ADW instance.

+    Note:  When you provisioned your ADW instance you wrote down an admin password for your new database.
+Use this to log in to SQL Developer web.
+You can go back to your ADW instance and reset your admin password via the menu.

     <img src="img/adw-loading-sql-dev-logging-in.png" width=250>